 The Bank maintains a credit risk portfolio that is adequately diversified.
-Maximum exposure limits are set for individual counterparties, countries and sectors to maximise any potential diversification benefits while complying with Bank of Mauritius Guideline on Credit Concentration Risk.
+Maximum exposure limits are set for individual counterparties, countries and sectors to maximise any potential diversification benefits while complying with BoM Guideline on Credit Concentration Risk.

-The six most significant individual concentration cases in respect of one customer or group as at 31 December 2023 were as follows:
+The six most significant individual concentration cases in respect of one customer or group as at 31 December 2024 were as follows:

-Customer Group Total MUR'm % of Total Corporate exposure % of CET1 Capital (Under Basel III)
+Total % of Total Corporate % of CET1 Capital

+Customer Group MUR'm exposure (Under Basel III)

-Customer Group 1 552 13.8 25.8
+Customer Group 1 588 21.5 25.6

-Customer Group 2 442 11.0 20.7
+Customer Group 2 440 16.1 19.2

-Single Customer 1 375 9.4 17.5
+Single Customer 1 375 13.7 16.3

-Customer Group 3 350 8.7 16.4
+Customer Group 3 350 12.8 15.2

-Single Customer 2 348 8.7 16.3
+Single Customer 2 348 12.7 15.2

-Single Customer 3 345 8.6 16.1
+Single Customer 3 341 12.5 14.8

-"Large credit exposure" means the sum of all exposures to a customer or a group of connected counterparties in Mauritian Rupees or foreign currencies or both which is over 10% of the Bank's Tier 1 Capital.
+^{&}quot;Large credit exposure" means the sum of all exposures to a customer or a group of connected counterparties in Mauritian Rupees or foreign currencies or both which is over 10% of the Bank's Tier 1 Capital.